kimoror/JwtAuth/README.md

 ## Logics
 Some mappings of my site are not available for non-authenticated users

 The user can register.
-Its data is stored in the database of my local database (PostgreSQL).
+Its data is stored in the database of my local database.
 After registration, he can go to the site and see previously unavailable information.

 ## Stack